ManuelPeh76/Website-Downloader/readme.md

 - All links in downloaded pages are adjusted to make the pages work offline.
 - When using the GUI, all settings (incl. the url) are saved via local storage.
 The next time you start the GUI your own settings will be restored.
 - If no file extension is found in a URL, it is assumed that an index.html file is being requested and '/index.html' is appended to the URL.
 This behavior can be enabled or disabled in the GUI.
 It is disabled by default via the CLI and can be enabled with '--use-index'.
+- To close the window: Right click on the electron icon => Close (working on that).
+- To drag the window click and hold the left mouse button on the electron icon.
 ## Build an App Package
 ```cmd
 npm run build